SohKamYung-Espressif/SUTD-Workshop-2024-03/initiator/README.md

 After you have finished using menuconfig, run `idf.py build` to build the program.

 If the program builds successfully, run `idf.py -p COMx flash monitor` to flash the code to the ESP32-C6 and monitor the output from the debug serial port.
-Substitue `COMx` with the actual COM port the ESP32-C6 is using.
+Substitute `COMx` with the actual COM port the ESP32-C6 is using.
 If you have only one ESP32 device connected to your computer, you can omit `-p COMx`. `idf.py` will automatically detect the correct COM port to use.

 ## Running the program

 On start-up, the ESP32-C6 initiator listen for a broadcast message from the responder to discover its unique MAC address.
 This is used to ID the responder to send messages to.
-When the `BOOT` button is pressed, the initiator with send a command to the responder to toggle the requested LED segment.
+When the `BOOT` button is pressed, the initiator will send a command to the responder to toggle the requested LED segment.